 At Encon Associates, we are committed to helping members of the construction sector meet the most stringent environmental standards and achieve the highest levels of sustainability.
 Using the experience we have obtained by working with countless developers and design teams across the UK, we will do our best to provide you with the advice and guidance you need to secure a BREEAM accreditation.

 If you require our services or would like to learn more about our BREEAM assessments and advisory solutions, feel free to get in touch so we can discuss your project.
-You can contact us at our email address or on any of the telephone numbers listed below.
+You can contact us at our email address or by telephone.
 Alternatively, you could also send us a message by filling out the form on this page.

 Please send us your enquiries or request a quote today!